nahojkap/ghmon/README.md

 # Prerequisites

-'_ghmon_' requires the GitHub CLI to be installed and authentication having been performed in order to work (see https://github.com/cli/cli).
+'_ghmon_' requires the GitHub CLI to be installed and for authentication having been done in order to work (see https://github.com/cli/cli).

 # Installing/Running